Marvin Gaye: Awards and honors

 The Rock and Roll Hall of Fame inducted him in 1987, declaring that Gaye "made a huge contribution to soul music in general and the Motown Sound in particular".
 The page stated that Gaye "possessed a classic R&B voice that was edged with grit yet tempered with sweetness".
 The page further states that Gaye "projected an air of soulful authority driven by fervid conviction and heartbroken vulnerability".
-A year after his death, then-mayor of D.C., Marion Barry declared April 2 as "Marvin Gaye Jr. Memorial Scholarship Fund Day" in the city.
+In 1985, then-mayor of D.C., Marion Barry declared April 2 as "Marvin Gaye Jr. Memorial Scholarship Fund Day" in the city.
 Since then, a non-profit organization has helped to organize annual Marvin Gaye Day Celebrations in the city of Washington.